greydanus/studying_growth/README.md

 ![grow_bone.png](static/grow_bone.png)

 ### [**Worm v1**](https://colab.research.google.com/drive/1wg-PKNwPA5yNzcuyBomZ6IT3Fx2xrewp) [Worm v2](https://colab.research.google.com/drive/1hE8Vxqsf_PZhSitQP1dSg-K022T3jOkK)
-In this experiment we grow some simply worm shapes.
+In this experiment we grow some simple worm shapes.
 The idea was to study the dynamics of growth from a point.
-Growth from a point, as opposed to even growth throughout, happens with worms (growth happens just behind the head), hair follicles (growth happens just below the skin), and horns (growth happens just above the skull)
+Growth from a point happens in tapeworms, hair, and fur whereas growth from at least two growth points occurs in plants.

 ![grow_worm.png](static/grow_worm.png)